Let’s envision a world where children are at home in their bodies, in their relationships, and on Earth.

 These stories give us the language and skills we need to uphold our responsibilities as earthly creatures.

-Living Earth Sex Ed is a place to
+Living Earth Sex Ed helps kids

 Meet Claire